cookiesncream716/helloWorld2/README.md

 # helloWorld2
-Creating a plugin isn't difficult.
-Here you will build a basic Hello World plugin in 5 stages, each building on the previous stage.
+Creating a plugin is easy!
+This tutorial will show you how to build a basic Hello World plugin in 5 stages, each building on the previous stage.

 ## Build Stages
-* [Stage 1](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-1---setup-environment-to-test-your-plugin) - Setup the environment to test your plugin
+* [Stage 1](#stage-1---setup-environment-to-test-your-plugin) - Setup the environment to test your plugin
-* [Stage 2](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-2---display-the-text-hello-world-in-the-plugin-space) - Display the text “Hello World” in the plugin space
+* [Stage 2](#stage-2---display-the-text-hello-world-in-the-plugin-space) - Display the text “Hello World” in the plugin space
-* [Stage 3](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-3---display-hello-world-after-the-button-is-clicked) - Display “Hello World” after the button is clicked
+* [Stage 3](#stage-3---display-hello-world-after-the-button-is-clicked) - Display “Hello World” after the button is clicked
-* [Stage 4](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-4---add-text-that-tells-how-many-times-the-button-has-been-clicked) - Add text that tells how many times the button has been clicked
+* [Stage 4](#stage-4---add-text-that-tells-how-many-times-the-button-has-been-clicked) - Add text that tells how many times the button has been clicked
-* [Stage 5](https://github.com/GeorgeEYokoyama/helloWorld2/blob/patch-1/README.md#stage-5---add-the-ability-to-recognize-a-change-in-the-count-from-an-external-source-and-update-the-text-appropriately) - Add the ability to recognize a change in the count from an external source
+* [Stage 5](#stage-5---add-the-ability-to-recognize-a-change-in-the-count-from-an-external-source-and-update-the-text-appropriately) - Add the ability to recognize a change in the count from an external source

 ### Stage 1 - Setup environment to test your plugin